KeepsItCrypt0/PulseStrategy/README.md

 By expanding PLSTR supply at market premiums to acquire more VPLS, and repeating, PulseStrategy creates a self-reinforcing cycle that grows PLSTR value, increases bridge TVL and helps power PulseChain’s validator network.

 It’s a bold strategy to capture market enthusiasm, reinvest in core assets, promote PulseChain to eth users, and drive cross-chain innovation.

+# PULSESTRATEGY'S xBOND ON PULSECHAIN

+•SEE xBOND README and contract

 https://gopluslabs.io/token-security/1/0x6c1dA678A1B615f673208e74AB3510c22117090e